OPA Board of Directors

 Katherine Hambleton, Director of Membership Services

 Katherine has a professional background in the fields of nursing and paramedicine and has worked in healthcare for nearly 20 years.
 In addition to holding her AEMCA, she holds a specialty in emergency nursing (ENCC) and a certificate in critical care.
 Katherine has a diverse portfolio in healthcare having worked as an RN in the emergency department setting, as a clinical research nurse and as an ACLS/BLS Instructor.
 She also worked within the provincial air ambulance system as an ambulance communications officer, with the base hospital as lead QA and as an Education and Practice Facilitator, managing the education portfolio of the flight paramedics.
-Katherine currently works in a cardiac surgery intensive care unit.
+Katherine worked in a cardiac surgery intensive care unit for the past 8 years before continuing her career in Employee Health Safety & Wellness.

 Katherine is a published author and she has been a dedicated advocate for first responder mental health for several years; coordinating the 2014 national 'Heroes Are Human - PTSD Awareness Tour', lobbying for 'Supporting Ontario's First Responders Act' and she was the National Coordinator for Wings of Change - Peer Support, managing the program for 3 years.
 Katherine continues to work toward breaking down the barriers and stigmas associated with mental health challenges within the first responder communities.

-Katherine successfully competed for the position of Provincial Chair for the newly established OPA Wellness Committee in March of 2020, and has moved into an Interim position as Director of Membership Services in June 2020.
+Katherine successfully competed for the position of Provincial Chair for the newly established OPA Wellness Committee in March of 2020, and holds the Interim position as Director of Membership Services since June 2020.

 Katherine is dedicated to the advancement of the paramedic profession and continues to be a strong advocate for patient safety.